dmbarbour/glas/docs/GlasDesign.md

 ## Pass-by-Reference Parameters

 Pass-by-reference parameters are convenient for abstract manipulation of mutable variables.
 As a trivial example, we could abstract `x = x + 1` to `increment(&x)`.
-Although the underlying model cannot represent true variable references, Glas can simulate pass-by-reference via in-out parameters and futures.
-Glas will effectively expand `increment(&x)` to:
+Glas simulates pass-by-reference via in-out parameters and futures.

-        const tmp_x = (in:x, out:(...));
-        x = tmp_x.out;
-        increment(tmp_x)

-Here, `tmp_x` should be a fresh variable that does not conflict with other variables in scope.
-Unification with output is leveraged to capture the updated `x`.
-Finally, `increment` is called, and may have a return value in addition to the effect of updating its parameter.
-Programmers may explicitly define `increment` in terms of in-out parameters.
-However, for clarity and consistency, Glas will support pass-by-reference patterns.
+Glas will effectively rewrite the `&x` expression to `{ const prev = x; x = (...); (in:prev_x, out:x) }`.
+That is, `&x` becomes an `(in:, out:)` pair where the previous value is `in:` and the future value assigned to `out:` is implicitly assigned to `x`.

+The receiver may explicitly use in-out parameters.
+However, Glas also supports `&x` in patterns.

         fn increment(x) { x.out := x.in + 1; }
         fn increment(&x) { x = x + 1; }

-In the latter case, we unify the output just after the final update to `x`.
+Glas also supports declared reference variables:

+        ref x = &annoyingly_large_name;

+This will allow use of `x` as a regular variable, but when it's about to leave scope we'll assign the final value of `x` to the `out:` future.
+This can be used to improve concision, but it can also be used with arbitrary expressions returning `(in:, out:)` pairs.

 ## Object-Oriented Programming